nikola0x0/iumicert/docs/VERKLE_MEMBERSHIP_PROOFS.md

 # Verkle Membership Proofs Implementation

 ## Document Purpose
-This document explains the implementation approach for Verkle tree membership proofs in the IU-MiCert system, clarifying why full IPA (Inner Product Argument) verification is not performed and demonstrating that the approach is cryptographically sound.
+This document explains the implementation approach for Verkle tree membership proofs in the IU-MiCert system. **As of October 6, 2025, we have successfully implemented full IPA (Inner Product Argument) verification** using go-verkle's internal proof verification API.

+---

+## ⚠️ UPDATE: Full IPA Verification Now Implemented

+**Status**: ✅ **COMPLETE**

+This document previously explained why we skipped full IPA verification.
+However, we have now implemented a proper solution that provides full cryptographic verification.
+See `IPA_VERIFICATION_IMPLEMENTATION.md` for the complete technical details.

+**Key Achievement**: The StateDiff is now cryptographically bound to the VerkleProof, preventing tampering attacks.

+**Implementation Files**:
+- `packages/crypto/verkle/membership_verifier.go` - Core IPA verification using go-verkle internals
+- `packages/crypto/verkle/term_aggregation.go` - Integration into verification flow

+---

+## Historical Context (Why This Was Challenging)

+The sections below explain the original challenges we faced, which led to our eventual solution.

 ---